-You may request an absentee ballot by submitting a completed application in the mail, by going in-person to your local county board of elections, by designating another person to deliver your application in-person to your local county board of elections and receive your ballot, by faxing an application to (716)938-2775 or by using a web portal (which is currently under construction and should be available by August 26th)
+You may request an absentee ballot by submitting a completed application in the mail, by going in-person to your local county board of elections, by designating another person to deliver your application in-person to your local county board of elections and receive your ballot, by faxing a completed application to (716)938-2775 or by using a web portal provided by the NYS Board of Elections.

 When do I apply for an absentee ballot?